TL;DR: Why Agile Turns into Micromanagement

 Mostly, when talking about agile micromanagement, practitioners refer to the dark side, to cargo cult agile:

-- Developers often feel pressured to increase efficiency, deliver more output with the same headcount and be totally transparent at the same time.
+- Developers often feel pressured to increase efficiency, deliver more output with the same headcount and be totally transparent and predictable at the same time.
 (Read more on this aspect in “Why Engineers Despise Agile”.)

 II.
 Check Your Organization for Agile Micromanagement